 Regardless, choose a plan and do your research on the web first so you know what is to be included.

-How I ran Sub 3 Marathon?
+How do I run the Sub 3 Marathon?

-1. Farnham Marathon September 2018 – If I had to qualify to apply for Boston, I had to go all pro on the Farnham marathon, which was mixed off-road marathon.
+1. Farnham Marathon September 2018 – If I had to qualify to apply for Boston, I had to go all pro on the Farnham marathon, which was a mixed off-road marathon.
 This was the only way to qualify for my end goal so I had to smash it.

 But, remember that life isn’t always roses and what you want.
 I got 3:21 and was bummed to know I couldn’t make it to the Boston marathon.
 However, I am not the type who gives up easily.